polkadot-js/docs/docs/kusama/storage.md

   * The number of validators divided by `configuration.max_validators_per_core`.

-### claimQueue(): `BTreeMap<u32, Vec<Option<PolkadotPrimitivesV5ParasEntry>>>`
+### claimQueue(): `BTreeMap<u32, Vec<PolkadotRuntimeParachainsSchedulerPalletParasEntry>>`
 - **interface**: `api.query.paraScheduler.claimQueue`
 - **summary**:    One entry for each availability core.
-The `VecDeque` represents the assignments to be  scheduled on that core. `None` is used to signal to not schedule the next para of the core  as there is one currently being scheduled.
-Not using `None` here would overwrite the  `CoreState` in the runtime API.
+The `VecDeque` represents the assignments to be  scheduled on that core.
 The value contained here will not be valid after the end of  a block.
-Runtime APIs should be used to determine scheduled cores/ for the upcoming block.
+Runtime APIs should be used to determine scheduled cores for the upcoming block.

 ### sessionStartBlock(): `u32`
 - **interface**: `api.query.paraScheduler.sessionStartBlock`